On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Introduction

 We end this introduction with an outline of the contents of the paper.
 In \S\ref{admis}, we describe how our problem behaves under passing to subgroups and quotient groups of $N$.
 In \S\ref{statements} we formulate our main results Theorems \ref{main-thm}, \ref{irred-constr} and \ref{irred-class}, and we deduce Theorem \ref{main-thm} from Theorem \ref{irred-class}.
 In \S\ref{example-sec}, we construct some irreducible solutions to Question \ref{main-qn}, thereby proving Theorem \ref{irred-constr}.
 The remainder of the paper is devoted to the proof of Theorem \ref{irred-class}.
-In any irreducible solution of Question \ref{main-qn}, $N$ is an elementary abelian group, and so may be identified with a vector space $V=\F_p^n$ for some prime $p$ and some $n \geq 1$.
-Then $\Hol(N)$ becomes the affine group $\Aff(V)$ of $V$.
+In any irreducible solution of Question \ref{main-qn}, $N$ is an elementary abelian group.
+Thus $N$ may be identified with a vector space $V=\F_p^n$ for some prime $p$ and some $n \geq 1$, and $\Hol(N)$ then becomes the affine group $\Aff(V)$ of $V$.
 In \S\ref{affine} we give some general results on affine groups of finite vector spaces.
 We then deduce some information about the structure of the group $G$ in \S\ref{subgps-affine}, in particular showing that each composition factor of $G$ contains a soluble subgroup of $p$-power index.
-In \S\ref{clifford} we decompose $V$ as a module over the socle of $G$.
-This leads to an inequality (\ref{key-ineq}) relating the orders of the non-abelian composition factors of $G$ and their automorphism groups to various numerical parameters describing the structure of $G$ and $N$.
+In \S\ref{clifford} we decompose $V$ as a module over the socle $S$ of $G$.
+This leads to an inequality (\ref{key-ineq}) relating the orders of the non-abelian composition factors of $S$ and their automorphism groups to various numerical parameters describing the structure of $G$ and $N$.
 Our conclusions up to this point are collected together in Theorem \ref{no-CFSG}.
-To proceed further, we need to apply the Classification of Finite Simple Groups.
+To proceed further, we apply the Classification of Finite Simple Groups.
 This is done in \S\ref{cfsg} via Guralnick's determination \cite{Gural} of the non-abelian simple groups with a subgroup of prime-power index.
-We obtain in Corollary \ref{simple-sol-p} a list of the possible non-abelian composition factors of $G$ and the corresponding primes $p$.
-Combining this with (\ref{key-ineq}), we obtain Theorem \ref{just-168} which excludes all non-abelian composition factors except the simple group of order $168$ and also shows that $p$ must be $2$.
-Finally, we show in \S\ref{conclusion} that the pair $(G,N)$ must in fact be one of those described in Theorem \ref{irred-constr}.
+We obtain in Corollary \ref{simple-sol-p} a list of the possible non-abelian composition factors of $S$ and the corresponding primes $p$.
+Combining this with (\ref{key-ineq}), we prove Theorem \ref{just-168}, which eliminates all potential non-abelian composition factors except the simple group of order $168$.
+Theorem \ref{just-168} also shows that $p$ must be $2$.
+Finally, we show in \S\ref{conclusion} that $G/S$ is soluble and the pair $(G,N)$ can only be one of those described in Theorem \ref{irred-constr}.